top of page

 Day 49: 76 miles, 5781 elevation (several wheeeees!)

-The reward at the top was the Blue Ridge Parkway, and initially more climbing (though not as steep).
+The reward at the top was the Blue Ridge Parkway, and initially, more climbing (though not as steep).
 I rode the Blue Ridge Parkway for almost 30 miles.
 It was maybe the best stretch of riding of my life (although Randy’s Chief Joseph trip might give it a run for the money).

 After that, things got a little ugly.
-Coming of of the Parkway I got lost twice.
+Coming off the Parkway, I got lost twice.
 The ACA maps, signage, and the RideWithGPS on my Garmin were contradicting each other.
-I got confused, went down some hills and had to go back up.
+I got confused, went down some hills, and had to go back up.
 I also needed to find a convenience store.
-I finally turned to Google Maps and plugged in Charlottesville, VA.
+I finally turned to Google Maps and typed in "Charlottesville, VA."
 Google Maps took me on a pretty busy road for the last 30 or so miles.
-Worse yet, when I arrived in Charlottesville, the route took me on busy city streets to get to my hotel.
-I am not sure if Charlottesville (a college town by the way) has a poor biking infrastructure, if my hotel was just in a bad area, or if Google Maps was flawed.
-While that was not fun, I will always remember that valley, the Vesuvius climb, and the Blue Ridge Parkway.
+Worse yet, when I arrived in Charlottesville, the route took me through busy city streets to reach my hotel.
+I am not sure if Charlottesville (a college town by the way) has a poor biking infrastructure, if my hotel was just in a not very cycling-friendly area, or if Google Maps was flawed.
+While that was not fun, I will fondly remember that valley, the Vesuvius climb, and the Blue Ridge Parkway.

 Day 50: 85 miles, 2713 elevation (2-3 wheeees)

 Day 50 was a day of decisions.
 The day before, the weather forecast for Day 50 indicated it would rain all day.
-When I went to bed, I told Chris I would make a decision in the morning, but I was 90% sure I would not ride on Sunday.
-I can ride in light rain but worry if the rain is heavier (distracting me and other drivers) or if there may be thunder or lightning.
+When I went to bed, I told Chris I would decide in the morning, but I was 90% sure I would not ride on Sunday.
+I can ride in light rain, but worry if the rain is heavier (distracting me and other drivers) or if there may be thunder or lightning.
 I woke up at 3:00 a.m., saw it pouring outside, and turned off my 4:30 alarm.
-When I woke up at 5:30 (sleeping in for me), The forecast now showed it might not rain until noon.
+When I woke up at 5:30 (sleeping in for me), the forecast now showed it might not rain until noon.
 I decided to go for it.
 Unfortunately, I had not prepared much the night before and didn‘t get started until late for me (~7:45).
 I figured if it rained too hard, I could find shelter along the way.

 My first hassle was getting out of town.
-My hotel was not near the TransAm Trail and local roads were not bike-friendly (see yesterday’s blog post).
+My hotel was not near the TransAm Trail, and local roads were not bike-friendly (see yesterday’s blog post).
 I turned to my friend (?)
-Google Maps and it offered a route on a major road for 20 miles before connecting to the TransAm Trail.
-I decided, that traffic would be lighter on a Saturday morning and the route was also a bit more direct.
-The traffic was somewhat busy early but diminished as I got further from Charlottesville.
+Google Maps provided a route on a major highway for 20 miles before connecting to the Trans America Trail.
+I decided that traffic would be lighter on a Saturday morning, and the route was also a bit more direct.
+The traffic was somewhat busy early, but diminished as I got further from Charlottesville.
 The rain did not wait until noon and started about 30 minutes into my ride.
 It was a light rain, so while wet, I didn‘t feel unsafe.
 The rain lasted about 3.5 hours, so the last few hours were dry.
-In spite of the rain, I enjoyed the ride, especially those last couple hours—and not only because of the lack of rain.
+Despite the rain, I enjoyed the ride, especially those last couple of hours—and not only because of the lack of rain.
 It was beautiful countryside.
 Winding roads.
 Forested.
 Then horse ranches.
-You can see some of that in the Relive video.When I got to Ashford I called Chris to see if she wanted me to grab her something to eat.
-She was in the drive-through line at the Chik-fil-A and got me something to eat.
+You can see some of that in the Relive video.
+When I got to Ashford, I called Chris to see if she wanted me to grab her something to eat.
+She was in the drive-through line at the Chick-fil-A and got me something to eat.
 We rolled into the hotel at the exact same time.

-Can this 62 year-old body really ride a bike across the country?
+Can this 62-year-old body really ride a bike across the country?

-And what about that 62 year-old mind?
+And what about that 62-year-old mind?

 How do you manage the mind over a 7+ week ride like this?
 How do you keep it sharp?
 How do you not get lonely?
 I am not sure I can answer those questions for anyone else, but I can answer them for me.